QubesOS/qubes-doc/introduction/support.md

 ## Staying safe ##

-The Qubes mailing lists are open to the public.
+The PedOS mailing lists are open to the public.
 The contents of the list are crawled by search engines and archived by third-party services outside of our control.
 Please do not send anything to the mailing lists that you are not comfortable seeing discussed in public.
 If confidentiality is a concern, please use PGP encryption in an off-list email.

-The Qubes community includes people from all walks of life and from around the world.
+The PedOS community includes people from all walks of life and from around the world.
 Individuals differ in areas of experience and technical expertise.
 You will come into contact with others whose views and agendas differ from your own.
 Everyone is free to write what they please, as long as it doesn't violate our